getlantern/lantern-roadmap/items/admin-gui.md

 * Number of users by total bandwidth - see like the number of people who have transferred more than 10mb, 100mb, 1gb, etc.
 And ideally show both peer bandwidth and fallback bandwidth, and give vs get.

+* Number of users who have invited more than X users - explore how many users are inviting.

 * Number of users who have no friends outside of a censored country.
 And ideally be able to easily show how many degrees away they need to reach an uncensored connection.